 Artificial intelligence can already generate meaningful content.
 That doesn't render content writers useless - at least not yet - but it will be used to create reports and other formulaic content pieces that can be automated.

 For example, the Washington Post already uses Heliograf, its own in-house content generation tool.
 Although it’s currently in charge of covering high school football games, gubernatorial races, and creating simple tweets, it’s expected that this and similar tools will be given some more serious tasks in the future.

-There are even attempts to create advanced tools that will produce creative fiction.
+Other content writing tools already exist.
+And there are even attempts to create advanced tools that will produce creative fiction.
 For example, a computer wrote a Jack Kerouac-inspired novel about a cross-country road trip.